mechagomizilla/Dark-10-theme-for-Google-Chrome/README.md

-# Dark Edge theme for Chrome
+# Windows 10 Dark theme for Google Chrome

-This is a dark theme for Google Chrome that replicates as many of the colours from the dark Microsoft Edge theme as possible.
+This is a dark theme for Google Chrome that tries to blend as seemlessly into the Windows 10 dark theme as possible.